jmlee337/dsp2hps/README.md

 * ~~further parameterizing so you'll be able to drag all the files onto run.bat and convert all of them in one go~~
 * ~~writing hist1 and hist2 in the HSP headers correctly to remove popping all together~~
 * Adding support for custom loops (loop points at any arbitrary sample, not just block boundaries)

+## Historical Changelog

+changelog v2 (2016/04/01):

+* you can convert files in batch!
+Just drag them all onto run.bat

+changelog v1 (2016/03/31):

+* no more opening with audacity and clicking and saving to format the file correctly
+* no more fiddling with hex editors
+* no more copy pasting samples-this and blocks-that
+* drag-and-drop or invoke from the command line
+* more accurate block headers mean fewer/smaller pops during playback
+* parameterized output file names let you do a bunch in a row without overwriting your output

 ## **How'd you do it??? (technical details)**